fkinoshita/FlashCards/README.md

 Flash Cards is a simple flash cards app.

+## CI Build (Not recommended)

+If you want to quickly test FlashCards you can grab the latest CI build [here](https://nightly.link/fkinoshita/FlashCards/workflows/flatpak/main).
+Then you need to unzip the archive's content and install the application with the command `flatpak install flashcards.flatpak`.

 ## Code of conduct

 Flash Cards follows the GNOME project [Code of Conduct](./code-of-conduct.md).
 All